daved/operandset/README.md

 ### Operands

-Operands are the non-flag, non-subcommand args in a CLI command that are at the end of the arg set.
+Operands are the non-flag, non-command args in a CLI command that are at the end of the arg set.
-Operands are normally treated as the important values used by the behavior being executed with the particular CLI command.
+Operands are normally treated as the important values used in the behavior being executed by a particular CLI command.

 ### Supported Operand Value Types